Leviticus Chapter 4 Summary

 1. Leviticus 4:2 begins to describe what to do if someone sins unintentionally by doing something they should not do.
 How is it a sin if you didn't know you were not supposed to do it?
 What does this communicate about God's standard?

 3. Leviticus 4:6 says that the priest shall sprinkle the blood seven times.
 What are some other times that the number seven is mentioned in the Bible?
 What is its significance in the Bible?
-Why is the number seven significant in the sacrifice ceremony for forgiveness of sin?
+Why is the number seven significant in the sacrifice ceremony for the forgiveness of sin?

-6. Leviticus 4:27-35 describes that if a commoner sins by doing something that shouldn't be done unknowingly, they may bring a female goat or a lamb to be sacrificed Why would a commoner have a choice of animal to bring while other individuals did not have a choice?
+6. Leviticus 4:27-35 describes that if a commoner sins by doing something that shouldn't be done unknowingly, they may bring a female goat or a lamb to be sacrificed.
+Why would a commoner have a choice of animal to bring, while other individuals did not have a choice?

 8. How should the sacrifices required for unknown sins in Leviticus 4 lead us in the teaching of the Bible?
-What responsibility do congregations have to study and learn the scripture?
-What responsibility do preachers have to teach scripture?
+What responsibility do congregations have to study and learn the Scripture?
+What responsibility do preachers have to teach Scripture?

 Key Words/Phrase